MachineLearning-lover/Java/tefnut/README.md

 # Tefnut

-This helps you to log thing encrypted using a symmetric key (AES)
+This helps you to log things using a symmetric key (AES)